puppetlabs/puppet-docs/source/pe/3.7/install_agents.markdown

    ![request management view](./images/console/request_mgmt_view.png)

-Alternatively, you can use the command line interface (CLI), but note that **certificate signing with the CLI is done on the puppet master node**.
+Alternatively, you can use the command line interface (CLI), but note that **certificate signing with the CLI is done on the Puppet master node**.
 To view the list of pending certificate requests, run:

     $ sudo puppet cert list